jpailden/rstatlab/week1.md

 *Directions*:

 -   Download this week's exercise file and open the file using RStudio.
+Right click the link and "Save as..." to your desktop. (<https://goo.gl/noVy6g>)
 -   This file type is called RMarkdown and is used widely to share and collaborate R outputs.
 More information is found on this link (<http://rmarkdown.rstudio.com/articles_docx.html>).
 -   All R codes should be written inside code chunks.
 Check (<http://rmarkdown.rstudio.com/authoring_rcodechunks.html>).
 -   Submit your completed laboratory exercise using Blackboard's Turnitin feature.
 Your Turnitin upload link is found on your Blackboard Course shell under the Laboratory folder.